LBCrion/sfwbar/doc/sfwbar.rst

   Return [<expression>];

-For more complex actions, you can define yu own functions using a toplevel `function` keyword.
+For more complex actions, you can define your own functions using a toplevel `function` keyword.
 I.e.::

   Function my_func ( x ) {